 Eric's debut album started with Mark O'Bitz and Eric writing songs in the living room of Eric's Pasadena townhouse in 2002.
 Eric wrote three songs with Benny Bohm, including the title track, "Not At One," and the rest with Mark O'Bitz.

 Initial production by Benedikt Bohm and Sylvia Ryder.

-Except "Not At One" and "Never Enough," mixed by Richard Barron.
+Mixed at Sonora Recorders by Jeff Peters, except "Not At One" and "Never Enough" mixed by Richard Barron.

 Mastered at Future Disc by Kris Solem.